The Sony a7rII restored my faith in photography 🙂

 Manual focus aids

-These are highly important to me.
+This feature is everything I imagined it to be, and manual focus aids are highly important to me.
 You can use a split prism screen on a DSLR but it’s messy (I’ve tried them before, and they’re difficult to implement without getting dust inside the camera; they also mess up the light metering capabilities of the camera).

 Charge the battery or power the camera from a USB power source